openequella/openequella.github.io/guides/ReportingGuide.md

 The report access is controlled by the report Access Control and can be configured to suit the requirements of the institution.
 Users with the EXECUTE_REPORT privilege are able to run reports.

 To run a report
-1. Open a browser and enter your EQUELLA URL (e.g. ‘http://equella.myinstitution.edu/logon.do’).
+1. Open a browser and enter your openEQUELLA URL (e.g. ‘http://equella.myinstitution.edu/logon.do’).
-2. Log in to EQUELLA as an administrator user.
-The EQUELLA Dashboard page is displayed.
+2. Log in to openEQUELLA as an administrator user.
+The openEQUELLA Dashboard page is displayed.
 3. Select Reports from the left-hand navigation pane.
 4. Select the newly create report (e.g. Example Dataset (MIME_TYPES)).
 5. Confirm that you are sure you want to run the selected report on the popup dialog.